sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-A Fury Cluster deployed through AWS's Elastic Kubernetes Service
+A KFD Cluster deployed on top of AWS's Elastic Kubernetes Service (EKS).

 ## .apiVersion